 In addition to reading the specific call text, you also need to consult our Guide for applicants Opens in new window..

 The following requirements must be fulfilled in order for you to be eligible to apply for the grant.
 We carry out checks and reject applications that do not fulfil the requirements.

 The applicant for an international postdoc grant must be an individual researcher.
-You must hold a doctoral degree from a Swedish HEI or the European University Institute (EUI), awarded no more than 2 years before the deadline for this call.
+You must hold a doctoral degree from a Swedish HEI or the European University Institute (EUI) External link, opens in new window., awarded no more than 2 years before the deadline for this call.